 Bringing you another sugar cookie of the month with these epic Vegan Coconut Lime Sugar Cookies!
 Made with real lime juice & zest plus shredded coconut, these vegan sugar cookies are filled with flavor.
 Plus, they get drizzled with a coconut lime glaze for an extra tangy lime dessert!

-What started with one recipe for 7-ingredient Vegan Funfetti Cookies has turned into a fun sugar cookie of the month challenge for the remainder of 2020.
-After all, we all need something fun to bake while we're stuck at home!
+What started with one recipe for 7-ingredient Vegan Funfetti Cookies has turned into many amazing sugar cookie recipes!

-Now that it's July we will be eating these perfect chewy coconut lime cookies non-stop!
+Now that it's Summer we will be eating these perfect chewy coconut lime cookies non-stop!

 Like most of my sugar cookie recipes, these vegan coconut lime cookies have 10 ingredients or less and only require only 30 minutes-1 hour of chill time!